flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetCurrentUser
-### Retrieves details of the current user for whom the authentication token was generated.
-This is not a valid action for SigV4 (administrative API) clients.
+> Retrieves details of the current user for whom the authentication token was generated.
+This is not a valid action for SigV4 (administrative API) clients.<br/>

 #### Input Parameters
 * `Action` - _required_